 High-stake complex issues have come to light in the media and motivated significantly more robust public discourse throughout the course of 2020.
 This means many of us are reflecting more deeply on our role in society and our bigger-picture contributions to our communities.
-Bringing that valuable insight to interactions with those around us—whether with family and friends, coworkers or peers, relatives or neighbors—has proven benefits, helping us to holistically understand all the facets of far-reaching issues like climate change, plastics and marine debris, social and economic justice, public health disparities, or civic engagement.
+Bringing that valuable insight to interactions with those around us—whether with family and friends, coworkers or peers, relatives or neighbors—has proven benefits, helping us to holistically understand far-reaching issues like climate change, plastics and marine debris, social and economic justice, public health disparities, or civic engagement.

 Q: I’d love to learn a bit more about your background.
 What led you to your current role at the CLEO Institute and education on climate change in general?

 As an undergraduate student at Florida International University, Natalie pursued environmental studies in her academic and pre-professional endeavors.
 While on a service trip in Costa Rica, she and other students had the opportunity to contribute to an ecotourism project that would increase access to a beautiful waterfall, supporting the local economy and increasing awareness on the ecological value of the area over the long-term.
 She credits this experience with solidifying the connection between environmentalism and human rights that she inherently values.

 Natalie’s trajectory shifted toward education and communications when she joined the Peace Corps.
 Not only did this experience refine her skills as an educator, it also heightened her understanding of the diversity of learning styles that she could connect with.
 She then moved on to do work on community development which inevitably led her to the CLEO Institute, an organization where her education background and training could be harnessed to connect with Miami’s vibrant communities.